How Alcohol Affects Blood Cells and the Spleen

 Alcohol and Anemia Symptoms, Causes, and Recovery

 Can alcohol cause anemia?
 Alcohol can contribute to anemia, especially with heavy or long-term use.
-In people with chronic alcohol use, anemia and macrocytosis are commonly reported, and alcohol can affect red blood cell production through marrow toxicity, folate deficiency, bleeding, and liver disease source.
+In people with chronic alcohol use, anemia and macrocytosis are commonly reported, and alcohol can affect red blood cell production through marrow toxicity, folate deficiency, bleeding, and liver disease the NIH.

 Symptoms can include fatigue, weakness, shortness of breath, dizziness, pale skin, and a fast heartbeat.
 Some people first notice it walking upstairs or carrying groceries.
 Others only find it on routine blood work.